idmillington/undum/docs/src/implicit.md

 use this, simply pass in the list of ids and tags as the `choices` option.
 You can additionally specify `minChoices` and `maxChoices` if you need them.

+As for `System.getSituationIdChoices`, if you are only using a single tag or id, you can give this as a string, rather than a single element list.